 Not only did the terraces level the area for drops, but they had other benefits.
 The stone retaining walls would get warm during the day.
 When temperatures dropped at night (it gets cold!), the stones would release the heat into the soil, which in turn would help plant roots stay warm and extended the growing season.

 The rocks also absorbed water and saved crops which would have been destroyed by drought.
-According to one archeologist, they’ve excavated terraces 6 months after irrigation and they are still damp inside.
+According to one archaeologist, they’ve excavated terraces 6 months after irrigation and they are still damp inside.
 (Source 1, 2)

 Survival Takeaway: Change your environment to make it suit your needs.